-"The stewardesses wore hot pants," my father often recollects, speaking about his travels around Texas on Southwest during the early 1980s.
-"And they tried to get you wasted, even on 30-minute flights between Houston and Dallas.
+"The stewardesses wore hot pants," older people might recollect, speaking about their travels during the yesteryear of commercial aviation.
+"And they tried to get you wasted, even on 30-minute flights between Houston and Dallas."

-To be sure, when you look around the world for Southwest cognates, based on today's Southwest, it's tempting to choose traditional low-fare airlines, such as Malaysia's AirAsia or Europe easyJet.
+To be sure, when you look around the world for Southwest cognates, based on today's Southwest, it's tempting to choose traditional low-fare airlines, such as Southeast Asia's AirAsia or Europe easyJet.
 But Southwest was a controversial choice long before it was a budget-conscious one.
-Here... are six other global airlines that have created their own controversy.
+Here are six other global airlines that have created their own controversy.

 Picking up the baton where Southwest left off is Vietnam's VietJet Airlines, a low-cost airline—and the country's first privately-owned airline company—many have incorrectly referred to as "Bikini Airlines."
 Why, you might ask?

 Well, photos of the airline's stewardesses wearing nothing but bikinis (which actually came from a publicity calendar) went viral on the internet, and this caused many to believe that they paraded around in flight like that.
 While it's true that VietJet's stewardesses dress in a way most would term sexy, they don't actually wear bikinis on board, probably due to health regulations more than rules of social decorum.

 The marketing worked, however.
 Not only did VietJet Airlines claim nearly a third of Vietnam's air travel market, by dollar value, overnight, but its success led to its CEO becoming Vietnam's first woman billionaire.